civilKaos82/alt-algorithms-and-oo-checkpoint-challenge/README.md

 Deano is hoping you'll be able to get something to him in three hours!
 Try to complete these objectives as quickly as you can.
 Be wary of over-designing the program - your job is to solve *these* problems, not find other problems to solve.

+##Testing

+Your **top priority** is to create a functioning implementation of Deano's Dealership.
+There are outlines of three basic tests in the spec file.
+One of these tests is already written for you, but is not passing.
+You should get this failing test to pass and write the other two pending tests.

+You are _not_ required to add your own tests in this challenge, but you're welcome to if you so desire. _Just be mindful of how you spend your time._ You have a limited amount of time, and tests alone cannot demonstrate your learning from the last two weeks.
+Focus on implementation first.

 ##Releases

 ###Release 0 : Find the edges